 Despite the fact I like his scores, I don’t consider him a great composer.
-He does top the honor roll in my ‘My Favorite Film Composers’ post, however, and for good reason.
-His accolades include four Oscar nominations and an Oscar win, three Golden Globe noms, two Grammy noms, 6 ASCAP (American Society of Composers, Authors and Publishers) awards, and an Emmy nom.
+He’s in the honor roll in the “My Favorite Film Composers” post and for good reason.
+Goldenthal’s accolades include four Oscar nominations and an Oscar win, three Golden Globe noms, two Grammy noms, 6 ASCAP (American Society of Composers, Authors and Publishers) awards, and an Emmy nom.
 Quite a collection.

 I’ll go into brief reviews of a couple Goldenthal scores while also discussing what made him such an enigma among even today’s composers.

 Experimental film scoring is nothing new.
 Ever since people started putting music in movies composers have added little twists and tweaks to make their scores sound a little different.
 Goldenthal was very much an experimental composer, and it became his trademark style.
 Although he utilized a full orchestra, you’ll hear synthesizers, drums, or electric guitars every so often, and maybe a choir.
 Keep in mind, that’s just instruments.
-Arranging/orchestrating is where things become zany and to understand why, let me introduce you to the score for Alien 3.
+Arranging/orchestrating is where things become downright zany.
+To understand why, let me introduce you to the score for Alien 3.